Key Challenges Facing the Financial Services and Insurance Industry

 Financial services and insurance firms that want to grow – and grow profitably – must treat customer experience as a top priority.

 Companies all over the world are coping with drastic shifts in consumer behavior.
-The financial industry is no exception: Customers have higher expectations than ever before when it comes to ease-of-use across all touchpoints, from websites to mobile apps to interactions with your staff.
+The financial services and insurance industries are no exception: Customers have higher expectations than ever before when it comes to ease-of-use across all touchpoints, from websites to mobile apps to interactions with your staff.
 Customers also have concerns about how their data is used and how well it’s protected.
-Lastly, there have never been so many different communication touchpoints available to brands, giving you more options for customer acquisition and retention -- options that come with their own challenges and learning curves.

-Banking and financial information is sensitive, personal, and can be emotionally charged.
+Banking, financial, and insurance information is sensitive, personal, and can be emotionally charged.
 Customers often feel a great sense of urgency about financial questions and want immediate answers.
-For companies in the financial industry, the pressure is on to provide the kind of ease-of-use consumers have come to expect from today’s technology.
+For companies in the FSI industry, the pressure is on to provide the kind of ease-of-use consumers have come to expect from today’s technology.
 Consumers now expect that you will instantly know who they are and what they need, and be able to answer questions and provide resolutions on their terms.